-Cash outflow from investing activities was \$1,599.8 million for the year ended December 31, 2023, compared to \$134.4 million for the year ended December 31, 2022.
-The increase in the current period primarily relates to the \$1,461.8 million net cash outflow for the acquisition of the Gateway Terminal.
-For a summary of capital expenditures, see the "Capital Expenditures, Acquisitions and Equity Investments" discussion included in this MD&A.
+Cash outflow from investing activities was \$142.3 million for the year ended December 31, 2024, compared to a \$1,599.8 million for the year ended December 31, 2023, and consists primarily of capital expenditures related to the construction of infrastructure at the Edmonton Terminal and the Gateway Terminal, offset by the acquisition of the Gateway Terminal in the prior year.
+For a summary of capital expenditures, see the "Capital Expenditures and Equity Investments" discussion included in this MD&A.

-Cash Inflows (Outflow) from Financing Activities
+Cash (Outflow) Inflow from Financing Activities